 The Royal London Hospital museum

-Our museum celebrates the lives of key figures such as Sir William Blizard, hospital matron Eva Luckes, Dr Barnardo, Frederick Treves and Edith Cavell, and looks at the impact of medical advances that took place in the hospital, on modern medicine and the local area.
+See a replica skeleton of Joseph Merrick (the ‘Elephant Man’), with original documentation from his residence in the hospital, alongside the original hospital charter of 1759.
+Find out about the lives of key figures such as Sir William Blizard, hospital matron Eva Luckes, Dr Barnardo, Frederick Treves and Edith Cavell, and look at the impact of medical advances that took place in the hospital, on modern medicine and the local area.

 We are located in part of the former crypt of St Philip’s Church.The grade II* listed church, was designed by Arthur Cawston and completed in 1892.
-The building now houses the library of Barts and The London School of Medicine and Dentistry.
-It is possible to view the main interior of the church, subject to the approval of the duty librarian.
+The upper part of the building now houses the library of Barts and The London School of Medicine and Dentistry.

 We are located in the former crypt of St Philip’s Church.
 The entrance is on Newark Street at the eastern end of the church.
 The address is: